-Once I was dreaming to go to Paris to shot street cafes and independent coffee shops for my blog.
-Unfortunately I didn’t have time to plan my weekend trip properly.
+Once I was dreaming of going to Paris to shot street cafes and independent coffee shops for my blog.
+Unfortunately, I didn’t have time to plan my weekend trip properly.
 I had to figure out all the locations to visit when I was already there.
-As a result, I lost enormous amount of time finding the places I needed only to find out that they were closed on Sunday or had closed before I got there.
+As a result, I lost an enormous amount of time finding the places I needed only to find out that they were closed on Sunday or had closed before I got there.
 So frustrating!
 Needless to say that my next trip will be better planned.

 When talking about photography in London, we are talking about making a real plan.
 You might want to find that famous Blue door from the film ‘Notting Hill‘ and at the same time to take a photo of the city from the high point.
 You can manage to visit 2 locations in one day, but you should know that you need to book a free ticket to Sky Garden with the best view in advance.

 I’m sure you want to come back home with nice photos of really beautiful places in London.
 I explained how I do my preparation in the post ‘Why I love Instagram without taking endless selfies‘.
 In short, I always try to find local people there.
 They know the area the better than Lonely Planet and I get very inspired by their shots.